arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 | `token_id: u64` | token to be withdrawn  |
 | `amount: u128`  | amount to be withdrawn |

-Returns: a private `Token` record if there is enough tokens to withdraw.
+Returns: a private `Token` record if there are enough tokens to withdraw.

 Similar to `add_liquidity`, `remove_liquidity` by itself does not make public which token is withdrawn and which address is the owner.

 #### Comments

-Note that due to the private nature of swaps, a maker can always withdraw her deposit via a executing a swap against her own quote.
-The `remove_liquidity` transition is just a more convinient way to do it.
+Note that due to the private nature of swaps, a maker can always withdraw her deposit via executing a swap against her own quote.
+The `remove_liquidity` transition is just a more convenient way to do it.

 ### quote_swap

-`quote_swap` is the transition that peforms swap of a given `Token` record `t`, by verifying a signature `s` of a maker's quote `q`.
+`quote_swap` is the transition that performs swap of a given `Token` record `t`, by verifying a signature `s` of a maker's quote `q`.

 ```rust
 transition quote_swap(